fasterwithkeystone/Keystone4SitecoreTDSValidators/README.md

 2. Update the references for your version of TDS
 3. Build the solutio
 3. Deploy the resulting DLLs to your TDS directory (C:\Program Files (x86)\MSBuild\HedgehogDevelopment\SitecoreProject\v9.0.)

+The sample validators in this solution include:

+- cache settings on sublayouts/renderings
+- requires a datasource location
+- requires a datasource template
+- workflow has an initial and final state
+- template has no presentation details
+- template has presentation details
+- template has no diret fields (want to force inheritance)